 RELATED POST: Here is our backpacking in Vietnam article which we tackle different topics under it.

 How Long is the Bus Journey

-The bus journey will be about 6-hour journey with a 10 minutes lunch break before crossing the actual border.
-Some buses have a toilet in the bus some doesn't.
-While other bus companies offer a free lunch too.
-The landscaper during the trip is quite nice, you will see the green fields and country life of Cambodia.
+The bus journey will be about a 6-hour journey with a 10 minutes lunch break before crossing the actual border.
+Some buses have a toilet on the bus some doesn’t.
+While other bus companies offer free lunch too.
+The landscaper during the trip is quite nice, you will see the green fields and country life in Cambodia.

 There are overnight buses where the travel time takes about 11 hours instead of 6 hours.
-This is mostly because of number of stops and the fact that the border only works during the business hours, therefore, you need to spend a few hours in the bus until the border is open.
-Also, the sleeping berths they have is basically a double sized bed, whereas you have to share it to a stranger.
+This is mostly because of the number of stops and the fact that the border only works during business hours, therefore, you need to spend a few hours on the bus until the border is open.
+Also, the sleeping berths they have is basically a double-sized bed, whereas you have to share it with a stranger.

 How Much is the Ticket for the Bus from Phnom Penh to Ho Chi Minh City

 Depending on your budget it ranges between $12-$18 depending on the time schedule and company.